-One of my favourite designs, the Parallel bracelet is a contemporary take on the classic ID bracelet and looks so good paired with a vintage men’s watch.
-The silver version is definitely my favourite at the moment, but both the silver and gold are finished to a soft shine and feature an adustable chain to suit most wrist widths.
+One of my favourite designs is a classic ID bracelet which looks brilliant good paired with a vintage men’s watch.
+I'm also loving this Chunky charm bracelet, with the silver version my favourite at the moment, but both the silver and gold look great and are finished to a soft shine awith an adustable chain to suit most wrist widths.

 Monica Vinader does a Linear chain bracelet which is slightly finer option in gold vermeil that would look great stacked with other pieces.
 This unusual Alex Monroe version available from Liberty is also a lovely take on this enduring style.

 Above: Meteorite necklace and Rhea pendant both in gold plated recycled silver

 Investing in a couple of lovely dainty necklaces gives you endless options for combining with other pieces for an instant outfit update.